AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 client_Requests(100, name="Greedy Goblin")
 ```

-We see here we get our positional arguments that are unspecified by the function stored in a list named misc_Requests, and we get our kwargs stored in a dictionary named client_Details.
+We see here we get our positional arguments that are unspecified by the function stored in a list named misc_Requests, and we get kwargs that are unspecified by the function stored in a dictionary named client_Details.

 #### Special Parameters